ilyaperepelitsa/CV/README.md

 interpretable parameter output to explain and visualize.

 * MNIST - scored top 25% (initial 22%) with 99.4% accuracy.
 The model that
-worked is a combo of Imagenet and Inception models working in parallel, very
+worked is a combo of Imagenet and Inception models working in parallel, very small replicas

 ### Matplotlib